 It Starts with Your Customer

 Where are your customers?
-Certainly not in the elevator.
-They are home, using search engines like Google, YouTube & Alexa at record levels.
+Certainly not in the elevator, but at home, using search engines like Google, YouTube & Alexa at record levels.

 Why?
-People depend on the content they find to make nearly every decision in their life.
-It’s true now more than ever.
+People depend on the content they find in almost every decision they make in their lives.
+Today, this is more true than ever.
 Before your current and potential customers pick up the phone (if they do at all), they search.

-It’s estimated over 20 billion searches are happening every day.
+It is estimated that more than 20 billion searches are happening every day.
 People need help.

 Marketing as Stock Options vs. Bonds

-Most media investments are fleeting.
-You buy an impression, you get an impression.
+Most media investments are fleeting, you buy an impression, you get an impression.
 You buy a click, you get a click.
-In great times, it’s viable to deploy large amounts of capital using media campaigns.
-But this is expensive and inefficient… so when consumer demand (and budgets) decrease, it’s hard to rationalize these investments.
+In good times, it’s possible to deploy large amounts of capital through media campaigns, but that’s expensive and inefficient, so when consumer demand and budgets fall, it’s difficult to rationalize those investments.

 Your content and SEO are like bonds (high-yield/low-risk ones).
 You invest today.
-You begin to get yield today.
+You start to make a return today.
 If you execute well, you continue to drive value for many years — without making any further investments.

 Warren Buffet often refers to Albert Einstein’s quote on compounding interest as “the most powerful force in the world.”
 SEO is the compounding interest in your marketing department.
 It grows on itself.